zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 Essentially, `useOutletContext` only looks at the _immediate parent_ `Outlet` for data.
-So, if we have one `Outlet` nested within another `Outlet`, we'll need to make sure we pass data to that inner outlet as well:
+So, if we have one `Outlet` nested within another `Outlet`, we'll need to make sure we pass data to that inner `Outlet` as well:

 ```jsx
 // Home.js